EvernodeXRPL/evernode-sdk/evernode/tutorial-basics.md

 Let's go through them in detail.

-## Generate and prepare account account
+## Generate and prepare tenant account

 ### Step 1 - Teanant account preparation.
 First, You need to create XRPL account and start the tenant client preparation.